Lower Level: Reception

 Joe Kane, author of The Phantom of the Movies' Videoscope: The Ultimate Guide to the Latest, Greatest, and Weirdest Genre Videos, called the film "a down-scale Die Hard" and gave it a grade of 2½.
-TV Guide awarded Lower Level a score 1/4, and found that while it was "glossy" and excelled in its use of sound to build suspense, the film was ultimately brought down by both its severely padded plot and "the cast behaving like idiots to prevent the tale from finishing early or logically".
-Empire gave the "enjoyably contrived" film a 2/5, praising the effective suspense sequences, yet criticizing the uncharismatic leads that prevented it "from achieving its potential".
+TV Guide awarded Lower Level a score 1 out of 4, and found that while it was "glossy" and excelled in its use of sound to build suspense, the film was ultimately brought down by both its severely padded plot and "the cast behaving like idiots to prevent the tale from finishing early or logically".
+Empire gave the "enjoyably contrived" film a 2 out of 5, praising the effective suspense sequences, yet criticizing the uncharismatic leads that prevented it "from achieving its potential".